 - I have accepted a campus position, now what?

 Congratulations!
 It is time to start the hiring process.
-As soon as you accept your offer, log in to Handshake to register your position as an “Experience.”
-You will need to know your job title, supervisor’s name, their email address, and a brief description of the role.
-Once approved by your supervisor, you will receive an approval confirmation email from Handshake.
-If you have never completed hiring paperwork, you will need to complete an electronic hiring packet, which will be sent to you through DocuSign based on your home state of residence.
+First, you will need to complete an electronic hiring packet .
+Choose the link based on your home state of residence.
+International students have a separate link.
 You will also need to arrange a “Student Employment Paperwork” appointment through Handshake with our staff to verify your I-9.
 Original, unexpired work authorization and identification documents will be required.
 You can find the list of acceptable documents in the electronic hiring paperwork, or visit the U.S.C.I.S. website.